-- 26.1% of Royal London unit trust funds received a 4/5 star performance rating by consistently outperforming the majority of their competitors over the recent 1, 3 & 5 years.
+- Our analysis of Royal London funds identified that 11.1% have consistently outperformed at least half of their peers over the recent 1, 3 & 5 years.

 The Best Royal London Funds

 From the 179 Royal London funds analysed 11.1% received an impressive 4 or 5-star performance rating.
 Each of these funds has consistently been among the best in their sectors for performance.
 Although past performance is not an indicator of future returns, it is important information that holds fund managers accountable for their performance.
 For those that have maintained a high level of comparative performance, it is reasonable to assume they can continue to do so in the future.

 Royal London manages over £6 billion of assets in their selection of sustainable funds that are available in a range of options to suit a number of different risk profiles, with their mid-risk (5 out of 10) Royal London Sustainable Diversified Trust among their best performers.